bioidiap/bob.bio.vein/doc/evaluate.rst

 ----------
 Since all required information is available in the score file, you can use any tool (like MatLab) to evaluate the score file and compute error measures or generate plots.
 The FingerveinRecLib defines one generic script that is able to evaluate the score files, compute some error measures and generate various types of plots.
-For example, the plots shown in section :ref:`baseline_results` are generated with this script.
 This script is called ``bin/evaluate.py`` and has the following command line options (see ``bin/evaluate.py --help`` for the shortcuts):

 * ``--dev-files``: A list of files of the development set that will be evaluated.